 1996, May. ”Grasrotorganisasjonene som Perus demokratiske håp?” (“Grasroot-organizations as democratic hope for Peru?”), with Ingebjørg Spangelo, in Latin Amerika, published by the Latin-America group in Bergen.

-Peru, the Andes, Latin America
+Peru, the Andes, Latin America, the Arctic

 - Cultural identities, ethnicity, racism